MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2samplewincomp.md

 It is built as a Win32 Visual Studio 2019 project and makes use of both C++ and HTML/CSS/JavaScript in the WebView2 environment.

-It also uses Windows Runtime Composition APIs (also called the Visual layer) to take avantage of the Windows UI features and create a better look, feel, and functionality in C++ Win32 applications.
+It also uses Windows Runtime Composition APIs (also called the Visual layer) to take advantage of the Windows UI features and create a better look, feel, and functionality in C++ Win32 applications.

 Directory &amp; .sln: **WebView2SampleWinComp/WebView2SampleWinComp.sln**.